Real Estate Lead-Based Paint Disclosure Rule

 The EPA and HUD Lead-Based Paint Disclosure Rule, Section 1018, requires sellers, lessors and agents to comply with certain requirements when selling or leasing housing built before 1978.
 It is required that, before a purchaser or lessee is obligated under any contract to purchase or lease target housing, certain requirements must be met.
 These requirements include the following:

-- Sellers and lessors must provide purchasers and lessees with an EPA-approved lead hazard information pamphlet;
+- Sellers and lessors must provide purchasers and lessees with the Protect Your Family From Lead pamphlet

-- Sellers and lessors must disclose the presence of any known lead-based paint and/or lead-based paint hazards to the purchasers and lessees and to any agent;
+- Sellers and lessors must disclose the presence of any known lead-based paint and/or lead-based paint hazards to the purchasers and lessees and to any agent

-- Sellers and lessors must provide purchasers and lessees with any available records or reports pertaining to the presence of lead-based paint and/or lead-based paint hazards in the target housing;
+- Sellers and lessors must provide purchasers and lessees with any available records or reports pertaining to the presence of lead-based paint and/or lead-based paint hazards in the target housing

-- Sellers and lessors must disclose information pertaining to lead-based paint and/or lead-based paint hazards as an attachment to a contract to sell target housing or as an attachment or within a contract to lease target housing in accordance with the Disclosure Rule requirements;
+- Sellers and lessors must disclose information pertaining to lead-based paint and/or lead-based paint hazards as an attachment to a contract to sell target housing or as an attachment or within a contract to lease target housing in accordance with the Disclosure Rule requirements

 - Sellers, lessors and agents must retain a copy of each Disclosure Rule statement and certification for at least three years from completion of the transaction